Brian-WY/ITCS8010_Assignment1/README.md

-# Image Classification Project
+# Image Classification Assignment

-This project implements image classification using a pretrained ResNet-50 model from the `transformers` library.
-The model is fine-tuned and evaluated on a custom dataset.
+This project implements image classification using a Resnet-50 model pretrained by microsoft from the `transformers` library and a pretrained ResNext-50 model from the `torch` library.
+The model is fine-tuned and evaluated on the given training dataset.

 ## Project Structure

 - `data/`
-  - `train/` - Training images organized by class directories.
+  - `train/` - Training images
+  - `test/` - Testing images
 - `main.py` - Main script to run the training and evaluation.
 - `utils/`
   - `dataloader.py` - Module to load and preprocess data.
+- `model/`
-- `models.py` - Contains the definition of the pretrained model and any modifications.
+  - `models.py` - Contains the definition of the pretrained models and corresponding modifications.

 ## Prerequisites

 Ensure you have the following installed:
-- Python 3.8 or higher
+- Python 3.10 or higher
 - PyTorch
 - transformers
 - torchvision